kshitijreal/kshitijreal.github.io/_pages/about.md

 ## Detailed Analysis of Each Task

-In this section, we provide a detailed analysis of the performance of the five LLMs across each of the eight chemistry tasks.
-This analysis will help us understand the strengths and weaknesses of these models in specific chemistry-related problems.
+This section provides a detailed analysis of the performance of five LLMs across each of the eight chemistry tasks.
+This analysis helps in understanding the strengths and weaknesses of these models in specific chemistry-related problems.

 ### Name Prediction